kubesphere-sigs/katacoda-scenarios/KubeSphere DevOps/intro.md

 <img src="assets/images/kubesphere-logo.png" alt="logo" width="600" height="auto"/>

-In this scenario you'll learn how to use KubeSphere DevOps to automate the deployment of your applications
+In this scenario you'll learn how to use KubeSphere DevOps to automate the deployment of your applications.

 KubeSphere DevOps integrates popular CI/CD tools, provides CI/CD Pipelines based on Jenkins, offers automation toolkits including Binary-to-Image (B2I) and Source-to-Image (S2I), and boosts continuous delivery across Kubernetes clusters.